5 Things You Should Never Say to a Photographer

 I love taking pictures of myself and others.
 I will probably continue even if I’m treated like the Paparazzi from time to time.
 As an artist, I do get a little testy about certain unthinking things people say, but I’ll get over it.
-If you can think of other things you should never say to a photographer, I’d love to hear about it.
+If you can think of other things you should never say to a photographer, I’d love to hear about it in the comments below.